-This article describes the dosages of Enbrel, including its forms, strengths, and how to take the drug.
+This article describes the dosages of Enbrel, as well as its strengths and how to take it.
 To learn more about Enbrel, see this in-depth article.

 Enbrel is a medication that’s given by subcutaneous injection (an injection under your skin).
 The drug comes in several forms and strengths.

-When you first start Enbrel, you may receive Enbrel injections at your doctor’s office.
-Then they’ll show you how to give yourself injections at home.
+When you first start treatment with Enbrel, you may receive injections at your doctor’s office.
+Then, they’ll show you or a caregiver how to give the injections at home.
 You can also ask your pharmacist to show you how to use Enbrel.

 What are the forms of Enbrel?